 You will need to do this for the width of the room as well.
-When you are done, you should have 4 marks (one in the middle near each wall).
+When done, you should have four marks (one in the middle near each wall).

 Once you have the 4 points marked it’s time to snap the chalk lines.
 For the best results follow the directions that came with your chalk line marker.

 Ask a helper to hold the end of the chalk line on one of the chalk marks you made near the wall.
 Then pull the chalk line string above the floor to the opposite wall until you reach the other chalk mark.

 Place the chalk line on this mark, then while holding the string taut, reach towards the center of the chalk line and lift it several inches off the floor releasing it to snap a chalk line across the room.
 Repeat these steps for the other two marks.

 The center of the room is where the two chalk lines cross!